-The weekends are open to all…not just members of the School… and their focus is about sharing an experience, whether at the small, informal workshops in the landscape or in the more structured ritual weekends that are held every April.
+The weekends are open to all… not just members of the Silent Eye and their focus is about sharing an experience.
 They are an opportunity to get together with people who walk widely different paths, both in everyday life and on their own spiritual journeys.
 One thing has always stood out for me at gatherings such as these and that is a complete lack of tolerance for the beliefs of others.
-There is no need for tolerance, which still, when you think about it, implies a judgement.
+There is no need for ‘tolerance’, which still, when you think about it, implies a judgement.
 Instead, there is just acceptance, pure and simple, of the validity of every other path.
 The minister laughs with the witch, the shaman with the Qabalist and the druid with the Taoist.
-There are no borders, no boundaries, no social divides and no prejudice…just a desire to share and learn from each other.
+There are no borders, no boundaries, no social divides and no prejudice… just a genuine desire to share and learn from each other.